Goa Opinion Poll Day: Political situation

-Since Goa was an acquired territory, it was not given immediate statehood but was incorporated as a Union Territory.
+Since Goa was an overseas territory, it was not given immediate statehood but was incorporated as a Union Territory.
 Goa did not have its own state legislature, so Velim political leader Roque Santana Fernandes opposed the nomination by Governor and organised a three-day satyagraha for early democracy in Goa.
 Subsequently, Goa's first polls were held on 9 December 1963, and for this, Roque Santana Fernandes is popularly known as the "Father of Goan Democracy".

 The two main parties, UGP and MGP, were formed with two opposing ideologies contest the first election.
 The Maharashtrawadi Gomantak Party (a Pro-Maharashtra Goan Party) wanted to merge the state of Goa into the newly formed state of Maharashtra.
 The United Goans Party wanted to retain independent statehood for the former Portuguese enclaves The MGP had the support of the lower castes among Goa's Hindus (who were hoping for land reforms that would allow them to take over the property of their landlords) as well as the Marathi immigrants who had flooded into Goa to take jobs at the MGP's invitation (Portuguese had been replaced by Marathi so that government jobs could be given to immigrants from Maharashtra instead of to native Goans, which led to a population growth of almost 35% that decade).
 The UGP was dominated by Goan Catholics with support from upper-caste Hindus.

 Of the 30 seats in the Goa, Daman and Diu assembly, 28 belonged to Goa, and one each to Daman and Diu.
 The MGP formed the government, having secured 16 seats strengthening the merger movement while the UGP secured 12 seats and occupied opposition benches.
 The assembly of Goa, Daman and Diu convened on 9 January 1964.